-The Mavs advanced in their first-round tilt against Utah, but it’s run into some problems in the second round.
+The Mavs advanced in their first-round tilt against Utah, but they’ve run into some problems in the second round.
 Even though star Luka Doncic is doing everything he can, Dallas might have reached its limit.

-In the two games, he’s totaled 80 points and yet the Mavs lost by seven and 20 points.
+In the two games, he’s totaled 80 points, and yet the Mavs lost by seven and 20 points.
 Head coach Jason Kidd needs to figure out a way to get some other players going offensively.

 On the other side, the Suns are getting whatever they want with the ball.
 Both guards Chris Paul and Devin Booker are cruising, with minimal resistance from the Dallas defense.

-Of course, the series shifting to the Lone Star State should help matters, but will it be enough?
+The series shifting to the Lone Star State should help matters, but will it be enough?